Physio Edge podcast

 • Red flags you need to be aware of around the SCJ

-• Case study of an SCJ patient where a potentially life-threatening illness was identified
+• Case study of an SCJ patient where a potentially life-threatening illness was identified.

-• Other red flags - infection, HIV, septic arthritis, diabetes, ankylosing spondylitis, gout
+• Other red flags - infection, HIV, septic arthritis, diabetes, ankylosing spondylitis, gout.

 • What investigations are important for SCJ pain patients?